lorenzo-stoakes/linux-vm-notes/sections/page-tables.md

   functions), unsuitable for use (`_bad()` functions) and the final PTE being swapped out or otherwise unavailable (`pte_present()`.)

+### Huge Pages

+* See the [transparent huge page][trans-huge-page] section, where I go into this in a lot more details, however in brief:

+* When huge pages are enabled on x86-64 (providing for 2MiB pages), this is achieved by setting the `_PAGE_PSE` flag on PMD entries.
+The PMD entries then no longer refer to a PTE page, but instead the page table structure is now terminated at the PMD and its physical address and flags refer to the _physical_ page, leaving the remaining 21 bits (i.e. 2MiB) as an offset into the physical page.

 ## Translating Between Page Table Entries and Physical Page Descriptors

 * Each physical page of memory in the system is described by a